-I conduct ethnographic research in collaboration with community partners to investigate questions of Indigenous politics, land conflicts, socio-environmental (in)justice, and law in the context of development and Latin America, with a focus on human rights.
+I conduct ethnographic research in collaboration with community partners to investigate questions of Indigenous politics, land conflicts, socio-environmental (in)justice, and law in the context of development in Latin America, with a focus on human rights.
 My research seeks to understand how extra-local political and economic processes—like international Indigenous rights mechanisms, environmental laws, and global commodity production and exchange—influence local struggles for social and environmental justice.
 I am particularly interested in the uneven effects of these processes on human rights and changing notions of justice across space, time, and scale.
-While I hold a Ph.D. in Geography, my training is thoroughly interdisciplinary and draws from political ecology, critical development studies, cultural geography, and applied anthropology.
+While I hold a Ph.D. in Geography, my training is thoroughly interdisciplinary and draws from political ecology, critical social theory, cultural geography, and applied anthropology.

 To date, my research has centered on five inter-related areas:

 1. Indigeneity, dispossession, human rights: critical environmental justice

 I have been researching how agrarian development, environmental change, and law create new territorial orders, governable spaces, and contradictory political possibilities for Enxet-Sur and Sanapana peoples in Paraguay since 2013.
 This research has primarily focused on investigating how three landmark Indigenous rights cases before the Inter-American Court of Human Rights impact the claimant communities involved in those cases.
 Through critical ethnography, action research, and partnerships with affected community members and their legal counsel, this project seeks to understand the how different actors navigate life in the gap between de jure and de facto rights and rework spaces of dispossession to create socio-environmental justice.

 - Correia, J.E.
 2018.
 Indigenous rights at a crossroads: Territorial struggles, the Inter-American Court of Human Rights, and legal geographies of liminality.
 Geoforum. https://doi.org/10.1016/j.geoforum.2018.10.013.